 - In a later episode of One Tree Hill, a double beard occurs when Alex agrees to pose of Josh’s girlfriend so he won’t have his career ruined by being outed as gay, and he agrees to pose as her boyfriend so the media will pipe down about the sex tape of them that was released, which could ruin her career.

 - One of the cases the titular character takes in '’Eli Stone'' involves a Pakistani woman fighting not to be deported because she married a gay man in order to obtain a green card.

 - Herr Lipp from The League of Gentlemen is married to a woman, but the Transparent Closet he's in makes this a moot point.

 - Shows up in Game of Thrones much more blatantly than the vague, scattered hints in the book version.
 Margaery Tyrell is this for King Renly Baratheon; he made her his Queen after he allies himself with House Tyrell.
-In a slight twist, he is actually sleeping with Margaery's brother Loras, and the three are perfectly happy with this arrangement.note .
+However, he is romantically involved with her brother Loras, and the three are perfectly happy with this arrangement.note .
 The trope is later Deconstructed long after Renly's death when Margaery is questioned on why they never had children; she dances around the fact that his gayness made him unable to have sex with her.